j1-aggie/Visualize-Data-With-Leaflet/README.md

-The first task is to visualize an earthquake data set.
+The first task was to visualize an earthquake data set.

 1. **Get your data set**